GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/README.md

 - a .ply (Polygon File Format) file with the unordered point cloud of the scene.
 - a .zdf (Zivid native format) file with the point cloud, color image and depth image.
 These files can be opened with Zivid Studio.

+Note: The cloud point coordinates are expressed in millimeters (mm).

 # Future work
 - Make the color and depth images available in more conventional formats such as .png